lingtalfi/kam/README.md

 So, you create a hook (more on hooks later), to which module can subscribe.

-Then when the hook is executed, it displays the items added by the subscribing modules.
+Then when the hook is executed, modules can bring their own menu items, and so the menu is composed of the items added by the subscribing modules.

 I believe this example is the main reason why we need modules in the first place.